nolan-h-hamilton/Consenrich/docs/source/examples.rst

 Consenrich's uncertainty estimates can generally be interpreted on a *relative* scale (e.g. comparing between genomic regions), but classic statistical interpretations, e.g., coverage of prediction intervals, can be made more reliable through appropriate preprocessing.

-* ``countingParams.applySqrt`` is applied by default.
-This offers a gentle compression of the dynamic range and may be preferable to log transforms if needing to preserve a greater breadth of signal variation for downstream tasks like peak calling.
 * Log-like transforms (``applyAsinh`` := ``numpy.arcsinh``, ``applyLog`` := ``numpy.log1p``) are useful for stripping multiplicative noise components for additive linear modeling.
 Depending on sparsity, their comparably strong compression may affect capture of subtle signal patterns when applying Consenrich.
+* ``applySqrt`` offers a comparatively gentle compression of the dynamic range and may be preferable to log transforms if needing to preserve a greater breadth of signal variation for downstream tasks like peak calling.
+This transformation may not be fully variance-stabilizing for highly overdispersed data, however.
 * Users running Consenrich programmatically can apply custom transformations and preprocesssing pipelines as desired, e.g., `Yeo-Johnson or general power transforms <https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html>`_.

 Note, in the default (CLI) implementation, these transformations are applied *before* detrending (:mod:`consenrich.detrorm`).